 Your credit score is not a factor in whether or not your application is approved or rejected.
 However, it is a factor in determining your interest rate.

-To determine the interest rate, the second mortgage lender will consider a few factors.
+To determine the interest rate for your second mortgage Toronto loan, the second mortgage lender will consider a few factors.
 The most critical is the LTV ratio.
 This is the total cost of the loan divided by the total value of the house.

 The lump sum of money the lender offers to the borrower is the total cost of the second mortgage loan.
 The total value of the house is the home’s current market value.